skyxie/zuora-ruby/README.md

     require 'zuora-ruby'
     Zuora::Ruby::Api.login("username", "password")

-    Zuora::Ruby::Subscription.all # Get all subscriptions
+    ZUORA::Subscription.all # Get all subscriptions

-    Zuora::Ruby::Product.all # Get all products
+    ZUORA::Product.all # Get all products
-    Zuora::Ruby::Product.effective_at(Time.now) # Get all active products
+    ZUORA::Product.effective_at(Time.now) # Get all active products

-This is based on the version 38 wisdl